oddevan/oddevan-ui/README.md

 But I'm kinda all-done with Tailwind.
 I appreciate it for what it is and the problems that it solves, but Svelte's built-in scoped styles really does what I'm looking for, and I find `margin-block-end: 1em` more readable than `mb-4`.

 So this is the worst of all possible worlds: Tailwind and shadcn components hiding behind some ham-fisted Svelte 5 with custom CSS.
-But the idea is to get really opinionated with the component APIs so that eventually I can replace the shadcn components with just... components.
+But the idea is to get really opinionated with the component APIs so that eventually I can remove Tailwind from the shadcn components.
+Or just use the [Bits UI](https://www.bits-ui.com/) primitives.
+Or just use the [Melt UI](https://melt-ui.com) builders.

 Anyway, this is more of an experiment than anything else.
+No idea if this will actually be useful to anyone, including myself.
 Use at your own (very substantial!) risk.

 ## Developing